HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-integration-test.md

 ### Design Alternative #1

 Software development proceeds in the dev branch of each component independently.
 Changes are merged into integration branch of each component only through PRs which cause system-wide integration tests to run.
 PRs are merged automatically if tests pass (but can be reverted if downstream breakage occurs).
-PRs may not be merged if tests do not pass.
+PRs must not be merged if tests do not pass.

 ![Option 1](../images/0000-metadata-integration-test-opt1.png)